OMR-Research/Smashcima/docs/06_column-layout-synthesizer.md

 ) -> List[System]:
 ```

-You give it a page with empty stafflines and a music score plus a measure index from which to start transcribing and it fills the page up with music notation.
+You give it a page with empty stafflines and a music score plus a measure index from which to start transcribing, and it fills the page up with music notation.

 The interface also defines these public `bool` flags that you can modify after the synthesizer is instantiated to control the music notation flow: